saulpw/visidata/vdplus/k8s/README.md

 When creating a cluster for the first time `terraform apply` may need to be run twice if certain services didn't come up in the right order.

+### Connecting `kubectl` to the cluster
-Finally save the cluster's config with `doctl kubernetes cluster kubeconfig save vdwww` so that `kubectl` knows how to access the Kubernetes API.
+Once the cluster exists save the cluster's config with `doctl kubernetes cluster kubeconfig save vdwww` so that `kubectl` knows how to access the Kubernetes API.

 ## Creating the cluster for the first time